16 Meta-analysis

 Synthesizing evidence rigorously takes more than putting a search term into Google Scholar, downloading articles that look topical or interesting, and qualitatively summarizing your impressions of those studies.
 While this ad hoc method can be an essential first step in performing a literature review (Grant and Booth 2009), it is not systematic and doesn’t provide a quantitative summary of a particular effect.
 Further, it doesn’t tell you anything about potential biases in the literature—for example, a bias for the publication of positive effects.

 To address these issues, a more systematic, quantitative review of the literature is often more informative.
 This chapter focuses on a specific type of quantitative review called meta-analysis: a method for combining effect sizes across different studies.
-(If you need a refresher on effect size, see chapter 5, where we introduce the concept.)1 We incude a chapter on meta-analysis in Experimentology because we believe it’s an important tool that can focus experimental researchers on issues of measurement precision and bias reduction, two of our key themes.
+(If you need a refresher on effect size, see chapter 5, where we introduce the concept.)1 We include a chapter on meta-analysis in Experimentology because we believe it’s an important tool that can focus experimental researchers on issues of measurement precision and bias reduction, two of our key themes.

 1 We’ll primarily be using Cohen’s \(d\), the standardized difference between means, which we introduced in chapter 5.
 There are many more varieties of effect size available, but we focus here on \(d\) because it’s common and easy to reason about in the context of the statistical tools we introduced in the earlier sections of the book.